diodemusic/diodemusic.github.io/README.md

 # diodemusic.github.io

-stupid frog website for no reason whatsoever :)
+stupid frog website for no reason :)